- Visiting the Campus

 A: Connecticut College does not require that students submit standardized tests.
 If your standardized test scores do not reflect your full potential, we do not recommend that you choose to submit them to us.
 Learn more about our standardized test policy.

-You are asked to indicate your choice of standardized tests you would like us to consider on the Supplement to the Common Application.
+You are asked to indicate your choice of standardized tests you would like us to consider on the Common Application Member Screen.
 You may choose to submit the SAT Reasoning Test, two SAT subject tests, the ACT, or no tests at all.
 If you choose to submit the SAT Reasoning Test, we will consider your highest Critical Reading, Mathematics and Writing subscores from multiple test dates.
 If you choose to submit SAT Subject Tests, you may submit any two of your choice.
 If you choose to submit the ACT, the writing component is not required.
 You will not be disadvantaged in the admission process by choosing to not submit standardized tests.

 Connecticut College's ACT code is 0556 and its SAT code is 3284.